guillemdelgado/mcv-m5/README.md

 ## Final report
-The final report details and summaries the work done weekly in the project can be found [here](https://www.overleaf.com/read/xhmmbwjhbnpr).
+The final report details and summarizes the work done weekly in the project can be found [here](https://www.overleaf.com/read/xhmmbwjhbnpr).

 ## Weekly papers
 - Overleaf document for Week 1 N/A